CloudLabsAI-Azure/apim-lab/apim-lab/6-analytics-monitoring/analytics-monitoring-6-1-azure-monitor.md

----
-title: Basics with Azure Monitor
-parent: Analytics & Monitoring
+# Exercise 6: Analytics & Monitoring
-has_children: false
-nav_order: 1
----

-## Basics Monitoring with Azure Monitor
+## Task 1: Basics Monitoring with Azure Monitor

 Analytics is available on the _Analytics_ blade in APIM.